Rob Manfred: Houston Astros sign stealing scandal

 In 2020, Manfred led an investigation that found that the Houston Astros had used illegal methods to steal signs during the 2017 season, in which they won the World Series, as well as part of the 2018 season.
 Manfred fined the team $5 million, the maximum allowed by the MLB constitution, and revoked their first- and second-round draft picks in 2020 and 2021.
 Astros manager A. J. Hinch and general manager Jeff Luhnow were each suspended for the entire 2020 season, including the playoffs.
 No Astros players were punished because they received immunity in exchange for their cooperation in the investigation.

 Manfred was widely criticized for his handling of the situation.
-In an interview with ESPN, he defended his decision not to discipline players involved with the scandal, arguing that the Major League Baseball Players Association would not accept it.
+In an interview with ESPN, he defended his decision not to discipline players involved with the scandal, arguing that the MLBPA would not accept it.
 He also refused to strip the Astros of their 2017 World Series title because "It has never happened in baseball" and that he believed "that precedent happens and when you deviate from that, you have to have a very good reason."
-During this Manfred used the phrase "Hunk of Metal" to describe the Commissioner's Trophy.
+During this Manfred used the phrase "hunk of metal" to describe the Commissioner's Trophy.
 After many fans and players pushed back to the description, Manfred issued an apology, stating his intent was to make "a rhetorical point".

+In June 2023, Manfred reflected on his decision to grant Astros players immunity and referred to it as "maybe not my best decision ever."